Stagflation on the horizon

 Official forecasts do not show a rerun of the 1970s.
 Even so, they point in the same uncomfortable direction: weaker growth, renewed inflation pressure and less room for policy mistakes.

 The drivers are layered.
 First came the long period of very low interest rates after the global financial crisis, which encouraged borrowing, raised asset prices and made economies more sensitive to higher rates.
-The Bank for International Settlements warned in 2022 that the backdrop of historically low rates had coincided with unusually high public and private debt, creating financial vulnerabilities that could magnify a slowdown.
+The Bank for International Settlements warned in 2022 that historically low interest rates, combined with unusually high public and private debt, had created financial vulnerabilities that could magnify a slowdown.

 Then came the pandemic rescue.
 Governments and central banks were right to prevent a depression, but the scale mattered.
 The Federal Reserve’s balance sheet grew from about $4 trillion before the pandemic to nearly $9 trillion by early 2022, largely because of asset purchases.
-The International Monetary Fund (IMF) later said unprecedented monetary and fiscal support helped the U.S. recovery, while also noting that rapid demand recovery, supply disruption and higher energy prices accelerated inflation.
+The International Monetary Fund later said unprecedented fiscal and monetary stimulus boosted demand faster than supply could adjust, contributing to the inflation surge.

 That is the crucial point for today's stagflation risk.
 Bailouts and cheap money did not cause the war, the energy shock or shipping disruption.
-They did, however, leave demand stronger, debt higher and asset valuations more dependent on low rates when supply shocks arrived.
-The result was an economy in which central banks had to fight inflation with blunt tools while governments had less fiscal space to cushion households and firms.
+They did, however, leave demand stronger, debt higher and asset valuations more dependent on low interest rates.
+The result is an economy in which supply shocks translate more quickly into financial and political stress.

 Central banks are now trapped between two errors.
 Cut too soon, and they risk letting a new energy-driven inflation impulse bleed into wages, prices and expectations.
 Push too hard against inflation, and they risk turning a supply shock into a broader demand slump.

 The cheap-money era bought time in successive crises, but it also deepened dependence on policies that are less effective against supply-driven inflation.
-In that environment, stagflation no longer looks like a historical relic.
+In this environment, stagflation no longer looks like a historical relic.